tsduck/tsduck/src/doc/building.md

 ## Building the installers {#instwindows}

 Execute the PowerShell script `scripts\build-installer.ps1`.
-Two installers are built, for 32-bit and 64-bit systems respectively.
+By default, only the 64-bit installer is built.
+To build the two installers, for 32-bit and 64-bit systems, run the build script from a PowerShell window and add the option `-Win32`.

 There is no need to build the TSDuck binaries before building the installers.
 Building the binaries, is part of the installer build.